The full council tax bill is worked out on the assumption that there are two adults over 18 years of age in a dwelling.

 Certain people are not counted when looking at the number of adult residents in a property if they meet certain conditions.
 For example, people who are:

-- Full-time students attending a college or university, student nurses, foreign language assistants and foreign spouses or dependants of students
+- Full-time students attending a college or university, student nurses, foreign language assistants and foreign spouses or dependants of students.
+Apply for a student discount

 - Apprentices, youth training trainees, people aged 18 if child benefit is payable and recent school and college leavers under 20